 Thanks to our generous supporters, the WCH Foundation has expanded the Hospital’s Play Therapy team over the years with 11 Play Therapists now employed and working with hundreds of children every week.

 Play Therapists are health professionals who use play to minimise the anxiety, stress and trauma associated with being in Hospital.
 Their role is to provide a positive and happy environment where patients are free to express their feelings through play.
 Each child is nurtured and supported as an individual with Play Therapists taking into consideration their unique needs, interests, cultural values and developmental abilities.

-Play Therapy can assist healing and rehabilitation, and allow children to participate in familiar activities that they would normally engage in at home, kindy or school.
+Play Therapy can assist healing and rehabilitation, creates a bright and interactive environment, and allows children to participate in familiar activities they would normally engage in at home, kindy or school.